 Scripture Reading: Psalms 9 - 11 …

 We've already seen in the Psalms that David and the other writers of the Psalms express the raw emotion of life in this world.
-Yet they continually point to a God who is righteous and just, who is ruling over the affairs of men.
-Psalm 9 points out the contrast between those whom the Lord has declared righteous and those who are wicked.
+Yet, in spite of what they see, they continually point to a God who is righteous and just, who is ruling over the affairs of men.
+Psalm 9 once again points out the contrast between those whom the Lord has declared righteous and those who are wicked.
 There are two distinct groups of people in the world today, as there have always been: those who know the true God and who by faith in the Savior believe in forgiveness and eternal life as a gift from God, and those who reject God, who reject the Bible as His Word and who reject Jesus as the Savior.
 "You have blotted out their name for ever and ever" (9:5).

 David asks, "When the foundations are being destroyed, what can the righteous do?"
 (11:3).
 The answer: "The LORD is in His holy temple; the LORD is on His heavenly throne" (11:4).
 We can declare the truth that in spite of what we see, "Our God reigns!"
 God has not forgotten those who trust in Him.
 The foundations of our nation are being destroyed today, from outside the church and from within.
 But the LORD is still in His holy temple … He dwells with His people.
 His Spirit lives within us.
 "Greater is He that is in US, than he that is in the world" (I John 4:4).
 Judgment WILL come, sooner rather than later, but "upright men will see His face" (11:7).